ubccpsc/ssdp/README.md

 * <span style="color:blue">**first response paper due Sep 10 at 8pm**</span>
 * [**signup sheet for leading discussions is online**](https://docs.google.com/spreadsheets/d/1y14wnBWziRI04cflFy3RYsWQbmzub5m76Zs9ZbKoSpU/edit?usp=sharing)
+**No need to write a response paper for the day you are leading a discussion**
 * tentative schedule is listed
 * topic selection for moderation next week
 * registration online is possible